 $ sudo passwd postgres

 Provide a new password and confirm.
-Now log in again as the Postgres user.
+Now log in again as a Postgres user.

 $ su - postgres